Are you planning to do some painting and would like to know more about the different paint finishes?

 Below is a quick guide on paint to help you out:

-Flat or matt paint is ideal in areas in the house that are not susceptible to dirt and have less traffic.
+Flat or matt paint is ideal in areas of the house that are not susceptible to dirt and have less traffic.
 These are living rooms, dining rooms, and bedrooms.
-This paint is also best used in the ceiling.
+This paint is also best used on the ceiling.

 Like flat paint, the eggshell can also cover imperfections.
-It is also ideal for areas with less dirt and less traffic or fewer activities, like living rooms, dining rooms, bedrooms, and the ceiling.
-Compared to the flat paint, it has added protection and is easier to clean if used on walls in the mentioned areas.
-Plus, it’s more elegant-looking and shinier than flat paint.
+Compared to the flat paint, it has added protection and is easier to clean.
+Plus it has a slight sheen and is more elegant-looking than flat paint.

-Satin is the most common among the types of paint finishes.
-It is easy to clean and more durable than the flat and eggshell.
-In addition, they have a rather beautiful velvety texture.
+Satin is another popular finish.
+It has a bit more sheen than eggshell and easy to clean.
+In addition, it has a beautiful velvety texture.
 The satin finish is perfect for high-traffic areas like bathrooms, kitchens, kid’s rooms, and laundry rooms.
-Plus, the satin paint can be used in windows, ceilings, doors, trims, and hallways.
+Plus, the satin paint can be used on windows, ceilings, doors, trims, and hallways.

-The high-gloss paints are the shiniest and most durable among the types of paint finishes.
+The high-gloss paints are the shiniest of all paint finishes.
 Plus, it’s also easy to clean.
-This paint finish is best for trims, doors, and cabinetry.
-However, it may be too shiny for the walls inside the house, and if not properly applied, it may show imperfections like dirt on the surface.
+This paint is best for trim, doors, and cabinetry.
+However, it may be too shiny for the walls and if not properly applied, it may show imperfections like dirt on the surface.

-Mistakes in procedures may occur, especially if you are not used to painting.
-You may forget things that must be done before applying paints.
-Without learning the types of paint finishes, you may make the mistake of applying the wrong paint in the wrong area.
+In order to avoid mistakes, especially if you are not used to painting, knowing the types paint can prevent applying the wrong paint in the wrong area.

 Here are more DIY painting mistakes that you should avoid: